You are here: Urology Textbook > Ureters > Ureteritis cystica

 Definition of Ureteritis Cystica

-Ureteritis cystica is a rare urothelial inflammatory response, which causes vesicles of the ureteral mucosa [fig. ureteritis cystica].
+Ureteritis cystica is a rare urothelial inflammatory response leading to vesicles of the ureteral mucosa [fig. ureteritis cystica].

 Etiology and Pathology

-Ureteritis cystica is an inflammatory reaction of the urothelium to infection or mechanical irritation (e.g. nephrolithiasis).
-The reaction forms subepithelial vesicles of 1 mm to 2 cm in size.
-The vesicles have an epithelial lining and an inflammatory infiltrate around the cysts, which are filled with protein-rich liquid.
+Ureteritis cystica is an inflammatory reaction of the urothelium to infection or mechanical irritation (e.g., nephrolithiasis).
+The reaction forms subepithelial vesicles of 1 mm to 2 cm in size (von Brunn nests).
+The vesicles have an epithelial lining and an inflammatory infiltrate around the cysts, filled with protein-rich liquid.

 Signs and Symptoms of Ureteritis Cystica

-Ureteritis cystica may be without any complains.
-Possible symptoms are hematuria, urinary obstruction with flank pain, symptoms of a urinary tract infection or symptoms due to nephrolithiasis.
+Ureteritis cystica is usually without any complaints.
+Possible symptoms are hematuria, urinary obstruction with flank pain, urinary tract infection, or symptoms due to nephrolithiasis.